survivejs/webpack-book/manuscript/building/01_source_maps.md

 Webpack can also generate production usage friendly source maps.
 These end up in separate files ending with `.map` extension and are loaded by the browser only when required.
 This way your users get good performance while it's easier for you to debug the application.

-`source-map` is a good default here.
+`source-map` is a reasonable default here.
 Even though it takes longer to generate the source maps this way, you get the best quality.
-If you don't care about production source maps, you can simply skip the setting there and get better performance in return.
+If you don't care about production source maps, you can skip the setting there and get better performance in return.

 ### `devtool: "cheap-source-map"`